SethRobertson/GitBestPractices/0main.md

 * Other services

-    While I have your attention, there are a few other services which you should probably bring up as a best practice for your organization;
-    which have only limited git applicability:
+    While I have your attention, there are a few other services which you should probably bring up as a best practice for your organization (but which have only limited applicability to git):

     * Pastebin-like private text paste service